 Adam is responsible for resource development at the IATF.
 In his position he coordinates and cultivates relationships with foundations, private donors in Israel and abroad and government ministries.
 He works with other IATF position holders and accompanies the projects in the aim of diversifying resource sources.
 Adam volunteered in the organization for two years before joining the paid staff.
 His volunteering activities changed his perception of HIV by 180 degrees: from a sense of fear to understanding and acceptance.

-Tzlil earned a BA in Politics and Government, African Studies and Gender Studies at Ben Gurion University.
-She began her volunteer activities at the IATF in 2014 as a workshop leader in schools and at-risk frameworks, and joined the IATF paid staff in 2015.
-In her position Tzlil heads the project for collecting drugs for persons without legal status in Israel who are HIV carriers and for providing support and assistance to these individuals.
+In her position Tal heads the project for collecting drugs for persons without legal status in Israel who are HIV carriers and for providing support and assistance to these individuals.
 She is also responsible for the information and prevention outreach project in the community of individuals without legal status.
-Before joining the Task Force staff Tzlil worked in the “Habonim Dror” youth movement in Canada.
-As part of her responsibilities she designed training programs, accompanied counselors and handled youth member needs.
+Before joining the Task Force staff she worked as a coordinator for a therapeutic club for welfare children from a community of asylum seekers

 Mor holds a BSW from Tel Aviv University.
 She began as an information workshop leader at IATF in 2014 and after completing her studies was involved as a social worker responsible for treatment of injection drug users.
 Before joining the IATF staff Mor worked for many years with youth in extreme situations in a variety of frameworks.
 She currently fills positions in two IATF branches, in Tel Aviv and Be’er Sheva, and provides psycho-social services.
 In her position Mor accompanies and provides individual and group therapy to persons living with HIV and their families.
 She also coordinates the addictions area at the IATF, is a member of Ilsam (The Israeli Society of Addiction Medicine) and conducts collaborations with addiction treatment frameworks throughout Israel.
 As part of these collaborations Mor leads workshops for addicted individuals, trains treatment and educational staff in the HIV field and helps in accompanying and ensuring rights entitlement in this area.